 Tips | Research Experience

-If you have been attending university for any length of time, you have probably conducted research.
-In general, research is the prolonged study of any particular subject and results in a final product such as an article, paper, or presentation.
+Conducting research is a common experience many university students have.
+Research is defined as the prolonged study of any particular subject and results in a final product such as an article, paper, or presentation.
 This information sheet provides tips for obtaining supervised research opportunities above and beyond your academics.

 1. The Value of Research Experience

-For those pursuing a career in academia, a background in research is vital.
-Most graduate schools are looking for innovative students to bolster their ranks, and there is no better way to prove your academic worth than solid research experience.
+For those pursuing a career in academia, research experience is vital.
+Most graduate schools are looking for innovative students to bolster their ranks, and there is no better way to show your academic worth than solid research experience.
 Even for those bound for non-academic careers, research can be beneficial as it provides practical experience, which employers value.
 Research can also expand your career and academic horizons in new and unexpected directions.

 2. Getting Your Foot in the Door

 Volunteering is a great way to gain valuable experience, which can prepare you for more challenging research roles.
 Volunteer opportunities are often less intensive, but they can give you some preliminary immersion in a research environment.
-Some professors accept student volunteers to help with their research so get to know your professors and TAs.
+Some professors accept student volunteers to help with their research and so getting to know your professors and TAs is important.
 Ask about their research and the possibility of volunteering (find out more below).
 Hospitals, charities, and non-profit organizations are also places to engage in volunteer research work.
 Positions may be available in a number of areas, from life sciences to social work.
 These volunteer opportunities are competitive, so it is important to apply with a well-developed résumé and cover letter.
 If invited to an interview, it's recommended that you research the organization beforehand.
 The information you obtain will allow you to ask intelligent questions that demonstrate your knowledge of the organization and your enthusiasm for the opportunity.
-Attend the Get Experience Fair at UTM (usually held in mid-September) to speak with representatives from some of these organizations.
+Attend the Get Hired Fair to speak with representatives from some of these organizations.
 Have a look at the “Volunteering” tip sheet, for other ideas and resources.

 Working as a Research Assistant (RA) provides experience in research methodology and hones your knowledge and research skills.
 It also allows you to work with professors and/or graduate students, focusing on one or more existing research projects.
 For those interested in an academic career, an RA position is also an excellent way to make strategic contacts and references.
-These positions can stem from volunteering and are generally paid.
+These positions can be volunteer but are generally paid.

 The Work-Study Program offers many research-oriented positions for students.
 During September and October and in May (for summer work-study positions) across all three campuses, the positions are posted on the CLNx (Career Learning Network) under the Jobs and Work-Study tabs.

 In addition to these listings, the best way to obtain an RA position is to get to know your professors and build networks in your fields of study.
 Inquire about their current research projects and whether they need additional help.
 Many professors prefer to hire students they know and many RA positions are not advertised.
 Start networking with your professors early.
-Our tip sheet called Academic References has some tips on how to get started networking with your professors.
+Check out another Tip Sheet called Academic References, which can help you get started networking with professors.

 Research Opportunity Program, UTM Course Internships, and Community Engaged Learning